saraelizalde/tic-tac-toe/README.md

 This project was deployed using Code Institute's mock terminal for Heroku

 - Step for deployment:
-   - Fork or clone this repository from Github: [https://github.com/saraelizalde/tic-tac-toe](https://github.com/saraelizalde/tic-tac-toe)
+   1. Fork or clone this repository from Github: [https://github.com/saraelizalde/tic-tac-toe](https://github.com/saraelizalde/tic-tac-toe)
-   - Create a new Heroku app: [Heroku link](https://www.heroku.com/)
+   2. Create a new Heroku app: [Heroku link](https://www.heroku.com/)
-   - In the settings:
+   3. In the settings:
-       - Set the buildpacks to Python and NodeJS in that order
+       - Set the buildpacks in this order: Python first, then NodeJS.
        - Set Config Vars to: key: PORT and value: 8000
-   - Link the Heroku app to the repository
+   4. Link the Heroku app to the repository
-   - Click on Deploy
+   5. Click on Deploy

 - Here is the link to the deployed website: [https://tic-tac-toe-the-game-31d8bb279e7c.herokuapp.com/](https://tic-tac-toe-the-game-31d8bb279e7c.herokuapp.com/)
 - Here is the link to the github repository: [https://github.com/saraelizalde/tic-tac-toe](https://github.com/saraelizalde/tic-tac-toe)